apollographql/apollo-server/docs/source/performance/apq.md

 });
 ```

-> If you are testing locally, make sure to include the full uri including the port number.
+> If you are testing locally, make sure to include the full [URI](https://developer.mozilla.org/en-US/docs/Glossary/URI) including the port number.
 For example:  ` uri: "http://localhost:4000/graphql"`.

 Make sure to include `useGETForHashedQueries: true`.
 Note that the client will still use POSTs for mutations because it's generally best to avoid GETs for non-idempotent requests.